cloudflare/cloudflare-docs/content/dns/manage-dns-records/reference/dns-record-types.md

 Service Binding (SVCB) and HTTPS Service (HTTPS) records allow you to provide a client with information about how it should connect to a server upfront, without the need of an initial plaintext HTTP connection.

-If your domain has [HTTP/2 or HTTP/3 enabled](/speed/optimization/protocol/), Cloudflare automatically generates HTTPS records on the fly, to advertise to clients how they should connect to your server property.
+If your domain has [HTTP/2 or HTTP/3 enabled](/speed/optimization/protocol/), Cloudflare automatically generates HTTPS records on the fly, to advertise to clients how they should connect to your server.

 For more details and context, refer to the [announcement blog post](https://blog.cloudflare.com/speeding-up-https-and-http-3-negotiation-with-dns/) and [RFC 9460](https://www.rfc-editor.org/rfc/rfc9460.html).